+STOKE BRUERNE PARISH COUNCIL

 COMPLAINTS PROCEDURE

 Stoke Bruerne Parish Council aims to provide an efficient and courteous service to our residents.
 There will be occasions when, due to our limited local government powers and funding, we may not be able to give you the outcome you require but you should be satisfied that your enquiry has been treated correctly.